PokemonAutomation/ComputerControl/Wiki/Programs/PokemonBDSP/EggFetcher.md

 1. Text Speed: Fast
 2. The "Send to Boxes" option must be set to "Automatic".
-3. The parents are already deposited at the Route 5 daycare center.
+3. The parents are already deposited at the daycare center.

    > Strongly Recommended:
    > - Masuda Method: The Pokémon in the daycare are of different languages.